erickpaulus/text-line-segmentation/README.md

-The code in this repository was utilized for the publication mentioned below. [following publication is still under-reviewed]().
+The code in this repository was utilized for the publication mentioned below, but [following publication is still under-reviewed]().
 If you find this code useful please cite our paper:

 ```